Development assistance in Fiji

 Pacific Horticultural and Agricultural Market Access - PHAMA Plus

-With the drastic reduction in passenger flights resulting from COVID the cost of air freight from Fiji increased by an average of 200%.
+With the drastic reduction in passenger flights resulting from COVID-19, the cost of air freight from Fiji increased by an average of 200 per cent.
 PHAMA Plus liaised with exporters, business organisations, Fiji Airways and other freight providers to encourage uptake of the once weekly services which continued to fly to Sydney, Auckland and Los Angeles with the focus on maintaining existing markets.
-Uptake of the available flights by fresh produce exporters has been high and PHAMA Plus is continuing to monitor the viability of these essential flights.
+Uptake of the available flights by fresh produce exporters was high.

-- Australian Infrastructure Financing Facility for the Pacific
+Australian Infrastructure Financing Facility for the Pacific (AIFFP)

 - Support to Pacific Financial Technical Assistance Centre (IMF)